 You can make a profile graph for any 3D line layer in the Contents pane.
-See: Learn more about making charts for additional information on creating a charts.
+To learn how to create a profile graph, see Make a chart.

-Profile graphs are made up of continuous horizontal distance on the x-axis, and elevation on the y-axis.
+Profile graphs consist of continuous horizontal distance on the x-axis and elevation on the y-axis.
 The horizontal distance refers to the distance from the beginning of each 3D line when projected onto an imaginary horizontal plane, measured along the line.
 This applies whether or not all vertices are collinear in this horizontal projection.

-The units of measure used for the horizontal and vertical axes are displayed in drop-down menus in the Format tab of the Chart pane.
-When the profile graph is first created, the unit of measure for the profile graph is set to that which is used in the dataset, defaulting to meters if a unit is not found.
+The units of measure used for the horizontal and vertical axes are displayed in drop-down menus on the Format tab in the Chart Properties pane.
+When the profile graph is created, its unit of measure is set to that of the dataset, defaulting to meters if a unit is not found.
 After the profile graph is created, you can select different units from the drop-down menus, and the profile graph and the axes will be redrawn accordingly.

 Titles and description

 The default profile graph title is based on the name of the feature layer being graphed.
-The title and axis labels can be edited on the General tab in the Chart pane.
-You can also provide a chart Description, which is a block of text that appears at the bottom of the Chart pane.
-To access the Chart pane click on the Properties button in the upper left corner of the profile graph.
+The title and axis labels can be edited on the General tab in the Chart Properties pane.
+You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.
+To access the Chart Properties pane, click the Properties button in the upper left corner of the chart window.

 The color of each line in the profile graph will be the same as the color of the line in the map display.
-If the current renderer is Single Symbol, then all lines will be of the same color.
-You can change the renderer to Unique Value to potentially have different colors for different lines.
+If the current renderer is Single Symbol, all lines will be the same color.
+You can change the renderer to Unique Value to use different colors for different lines.

-The legend displays one dot for each of the lines in the profile graph, using the same color as the line.
+The legend displays one dot for each line in the profile graph, using the same color as the line.
 Next to each dot is a number, which is the OBJECTID/FEATUREID/OID of the point.

-- On the row in the line layer's attribute table.
+- The row in the line layer's attribute table

-- On the legend item in the profile graph.
+- The legend item in the profile graph

-The example below creates a profile graph that visualizes elevation change over the length of the input 3D lines.
+The example below depicts a profile graph that displays elevation change over the length of the input 3D lines.